whatisagi/openauth/examples/README.md

 $ bun dev
 ```

-Now visit http://localhost:4321 (the astro app) and experience the auth flow.
+Now visit `http://localhost:4321` (the astro app) and experience the auth flow.

+Or head over to `http://localhost:3000/password/authorize` to try the password flow directly.